remlapmot/mrrobust/README.md

 . ado uninstall mrrobust
 ```

-To view the helpfiles which have examples at towards the end, issue:
+To view the helpfiles which have examples near the end, issue:
 ```
 . help mregger
 . help mrmedian